 Part of the reason for visiting the country is so that so veteran Prince Harry can salute "the extraordinary bravery and commitment that Gurkhas have shown in the last 200 years", says his spokesman.

 Harry's spring visit was announced earlier this year and is being undertaken at the request of Her Majesty's Government.
-It will see him follow in the footsteps of his father Queen Elizabeth and the Duke of Edinburgh, who have all carried out official visits to the region.
+It will see him follow in the footsteps of his father Prince Charles and his grandparents Queen Elizabeth and the Duke of Edinburgh, who have all carried out official visits to the region.

 The last visit to Nepal was carried out by Prince Philip in 2000, and Prince Harry's trip will be the first official tour of Nepal since it became a republic in 2008.